destroysystems/src/content/posts/dynamic-email-routing-with-mailgun-and-python.md

 2. Automated Hosting of the Cloud Function
 3. Routing Received Emails

-# What we want to achieve?
+# What do we want to achieve?

 [destroy.systems](/) is not a huge company.
 Actually, it's just [some folks](/authors) who want to write about technical stuff and share some interesting experiments.
 Not being a huge company also means that we don't have lots of resources to spare, we bought a domain and that's already a lot, considering that it won't generate any revenue.
 Having the domain, we would love to have some custom emails but, for sure, on the cheap side.